lukejbyrne/Google-Drive-RAG/README.md

     B -->|No| C[Process as a New File]
     B -->|Yes| D{Has File Been Modified?}

-    %% Handling Modified Files %%
     D -->|Yes| E[Delete Existing Vector Entries]
     E --> C  %% Continue Processing as New

-    %% Processing New or Modified Files %%
     C --> F[Generate File Embeddings]
     F --> G[Store Embeddings in Pinecone]
     G --> H{Embedding Upload Successful?}